gui1080/gui1080/README.md

 - 🤔 Personal interests: PC building (thanks r/pcmasterrace), music, the stock market, amateur photography, jogging/hiking, RPGs/D&D, Magic: The Gathering (I'm into Commander and Pauper), Vampire: The Eternal Struggle, Keyforge and some boardgames (Munchkin, Coup, Quartz, Binding of Isaac: Four Souls and others).
 - :trollface: This profile looks better with dark mode, highly recommended.
 - I'm a native :brazil: Portuguese speaker, but I know :bolivia: Spanish and :us: English!
-- It's okay not to know how to pronounce my name.
+- It's okay not to know how to pronounce my name If you are not brazilian, really.
 </br>
 <p align="center" width="100%">
    <img src="https://github.com/gui1080/gui1080/blob/main/giphy.gif">